-Should you move out if you are selling your Columbia home?
+Should you move out if you are selling your South Carolina home?

 Are you in a rush to sell your home?